dmx-systems/dmx-documentation/docs/user.rst

 In DMX workspaces are the highest level content is organized in.
 Workspaces can be compared to folders containing everything related to a working area, a project, or an area of life.
-Each topic and association is tied to exactly *one* workspace but you can display them in many topic maps.
+Each topic and association is tied to exactly *one* workspace but you can display them in many topicmaps.
 A workspace can have one or many members who have access to its content.
 Read and write permissions are tied to workspaces.
 This feature makes workspaces the basis of collaboration and the key to the configuration of access control: